stephen-fox/rizin-tools/library-exports/README.md

 # library-exports

-Generates a list of a library's exported symbols.
-This is potentially useful for generating a proxy library.
+library-exports.sh creates a list of function signatures for a library's exported symbols using rizin.
+The script's output can be used to stub out a proxy library.

 ## Usage